huan161299/cs_4306_social_platform/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Server:

-This project is currently deployed on Firebase: https://cs-4306-social-platform.web.app/ (currently undeployable due to ongoing front-end development, however the project can still be run using the 'npm start' command.
+This project is currently deployed on **Firebase**: https://cs-4306-social-platform.web.app/ (currently undeployable due to ongoing front-end development, however the project can still be run using the 'npm start' command).